lun0522/lighter/README.md

 can be created/destroyed in arbitrary order, so the user need not worry about it at all.

-We need to pay extra attention to the swapcahin recreation, which happens if the window is resized or moved to another monitor.
-Some objects will be affected, such as **Swapchain** (since the size of swapchain images changes) and **Pipeline** (since the viewport changes).
-One way to solve this is to follow the tutorial and have methods like `Create()` and `Cleanup()` in those wrappers, so that we can destroy expired resources and recreate them.
+We need to pay extra attention to the swapcahin recreation, which may happen if the window is resized or moved to another monitor.
+Some objects will be affected, such as **Swapchain** (since the size of swapchain images changes), **Pipeline** (since the viewport changes) and **RenderPass** (since we will render to a different set of swapchain images).
+One solution is to follow the tutorial and have methods like `Create()` and `Cleanup()` in those wrappers, so that we can destroy expired resources and recreate them.
 However, the user of them would need to worry about when and in what order to call these methods.
 If an exception is thrown between calling `Cleanup()` and `Create()`, or if the user calls `Cleanup()` and forgets to call `Create()`, the object will be left